How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 1-inch Shallow Trays (standard bottom-watering):

 Start with 1/4 cup of nutrient-water about twice a day when plants are young and small.
 As your crops grow and develop larger root systems, gradually increase to 2 cups per watering.
-You'll notice that mature microgreens can drink a lot of water—don't be afraid to increase watering as needed, but always check that the previous water has been consumed before adding more, if it hasn't. only add a splash or enough to no longer see the tray not being covered in areas.
+You'll notice that mature microgreens can drink a lot of water.
+Don't be afraid to increase watering as needed, but always check that the previous water has been consumed before adding more.
+If it hasn't, only add a splash or enough to no longer see the tray uncovered in areas.

 Single 2-Inch Deep Trays: